rdevaul/yapCAD/README.md

     print("intersection of l1 and l2:",vstr(int0))
     print("intersection of l1 and arc1:",vstr(int1))

+And there are lots more [examples](examples/README.md) available to demonstrate the various computational geometry and rendering capabilities of yapCAD.

 ## geometry

 yapCAD distinguishes between "pure" geometric elements, such as